Updated: July 2021.

 - Private Chats: one-to-one, group, and meeting messages.

-- User Permissions: the governance behind the entire Teams instance, including access control for users to each Team.
+- User Memberships: the governance behind the entire Teams instance, including access control for users to each Team.

 - Planner: tasks, buckets, plans, and more within the popular task management application.

 - Team and Channel Settings: Team pictures and descriptions, member permissions to add, remove, or edit apps or messages, etc.

 With MigrationWiz, the most recent 3,000 conversation threads from the Source tenant will migrate over and be rehydrated in the proper Channels on the Destination.
 This includes timestamps (in UTC) to preserve an audit trail for legal departments and the lighter elements of Teams messages such as emojis, GIFs, and more.
 MigrationWiz will also indicate which discussions migrated from the previous tenant.

 Conversation History older than those most recent messages will also be migrated in HTML format for data retention.
 These threads will be made available in the corresponding Channels on the Destination with a tab at the top labeled "Files."

 Private Chats are actually stored within Exchange and migrated as part of a standard mailbox project.
 For more information, see this post: Feature Spotlight: How to Migrate Teams Private Chats.